imaicom/Pi-softServo/README.md

 # softServo

-it is better not to use it, because the servo is too unstable.
+It is better not to use it, because the servo is too unstable.